pankourgiou/Zodiac_clock/README.md

-It's a simple python program using zodiac signs to show time.
+It's a simple html program using zodiac signs to show time.